The Real Cost of Owning a Boat — Most Buyers Spend 2-3x What They Expect

 Get on the water for a fraction of the cost.
 No loans, no maintenance, no storage headaches.

-Understanding the True Cost of Boat Ownership
+Understanding the True Cost of Boat Ownership in 2026

 Buying a boat is exciting — but the purchase price is only the beginning.
 Industry experts often cite the "10% Rule": expect to spend roughly 10% of the boat's value each year on maintenance alone.
+For a $150,000 boat, that's $15,000/year or $1,250/month just for upkeep.
 Add in loan payments, insurance, marina storage, and depreciation, and the real cost can be 2-3x what most first-time buyers expect.

-- Marina/Storage Fees: In South Florida, wet slips can cost $30-50 per foot per month — that's $900-1,500/mo for a 30ft boat just to park it.
+- Marina/Storage Fees: Wet slips run $30-50 per foot per month — that's $900-1,500/mo for a 30ft boat just to park it.

-- Insurance: Typically 1-3% of the hull value per year.
+- Insurance: Typically 1-3% of the hull value per year ($125-375/mo).
 Hurricane zones and larger vessels push premiums higher.

-- Depreciation: New boats can lose 15-20% of their value in the first year alone, then 5-8% annually after that.
+- Depreciation: New boats lose 15-20% of their value in the first year alone, then 5-8% annually after that.

-- Maintenance: Bottom paint, engine service, electronics, canvas, detailing — it adds up fast.
+- Maintenance: Bottom paint, engine service, electronics, canvas, detailing — easily $1,000-1,500/mo using the 10% Rule.

-- Fuel & Captain: Not included in ownership costs above, but a day on the water easily adds $200-500+ in fuel for larger boats.
+- Fuel & Captain: A single day on the water adds $200-500+ in fuel for larger boats, plus $300-600 for a captain.

 Explore BoatPass